harecs/hugo-doks-md-converter/README.md

 # Hugo Doks Markdown Converter
 ![image](https://github.com/user-attachments/assets/c2419a09-9d61-48c9-8a2e-e9e9a6060bf2)

 Simple script that will add a title to a normal .md file.
 The converted file will have a title section which is required so that Doks show it in the static site.
+The title is generated from the filename.

 ## Example